18 Week Access Policy

 11. ACTIVE MONITORING

-An 18-week clock may be stopped when it is clinically appropriate to start a period of monitoring without clinical intervention or treatment or diagnostic procedures.
-If a patient who is being actively monitored decides within a 6-week period to proceed with their proposed treatment, a new 18-week clock would start from the date of the patients’ decision to go ahead.
+A patients treatment clock may be stopped when it is clinically appropriate to start a period of monitoring without clinical intervention or treatment or diagnostic procedures.
+If a patient who is being actively monitored decides within a 6-week period to proceed with their proposed treatment, a new clock would start from the date of the patients’ decision to go ahead.
 After 6 months the patient would need to be re-referred.

 12. DIAGNOSTIC WAITING TIMES